Lazy-Solutions/AdvancedSceneManager/guides/Scene manager window.md

 > Note the terms *Remove* and *Delete*, Remove is used to describe a reversible action here, whereas delete will not provide option to undo.

+> Collection headers and scenes may be dragged to gain a drag drop reference.

 ### Dynamic collections and scenes